3ni0lA/3ni0LA/README.md

 ✨ **Quick facts about me:**
 - 😊 Pronouns: She/Her
 - 🎓 AltSchool Africa alumna, continuously learning and growing
-- 🌱 Currently mastering advanced Kubernetes, AWS Solutions Architecture & GitOps
+- 🌱 Currently learning the fundamental of cloud engineering ☁️
 - 💼 **Long term goal:** Cloud Architect
 - 🎌 When I'm not building infrastructure: watching anime, K-dramas, reading the word of God or vibing to music